-Unfortunately, there are no legal consequences for the people who do prank calls and telephonic jokes.
+Unfortunately, there are no legal consequences for people who do prank calls and telephonic jokes.
 The only criminal law that is applicable on a phone call is if the caller is harassing the person.

-Some people record their prank calls to post them on different social networking website but call recording is also not legal.
+Some people record their prank calls to post them on different social networking websites, but call recording is also not legal.
 According to the law, the permission of the other party on the phone call is essential to record the call.